Sociology, B.A.

 Concentration Elective Courses12

-Urban Ethnography: Cities in a Global Perspective
+Urban Poverty: A Global Perspective

 The Urban Community: Race, Class, and Spatial Justice